astik/angular-bindOnceOrStatic/README.md

 angular-bindOnceOrStatic
 ========================

-Angular one time binding with the least impact on usual Angular
+Angular one time binding with the least impact on usual Angular as possible.